 a.
 Language Localisation:

-In simple words, localisation is part of a bigger process called internationalisation.
+In simple words, localization is part of a bigger process called internationalization.
 Multinational companies, sell their products across the globe.

 b.
 Certified Translation:

 A certified translation is an authenticated or verified translation of documents from one language to another in toto.

 A certificate accompanied the translation work states that the translation has been completed by a professional translator and is of high quality and true to the original text.

 This type of certification is given by an agency or by the translator himself.

 Creative translation focuses on capturing the persuasive and emotive effect of the original text and transposes it into an adaptive translation.

 In the case of creative translation, the translated text would differ significantly from the source text in terms of vocabulary but the message is unharmed.
 Creative translation is often used in product marketing or brand campaigning i.e. creating a multilingual tagline, slogans etc.